 - awareness of the difference between normal new mom stress and perinatal mood and anxiety disorders

-- awareness of the fact that these moderate to severe perinatal mood and anxiety disorders require professional help
+- awareness of the fact that moderate to severe perinatal mood and anxiety disorders are treatable

 - awareness of the potential negative consequences of not seeking help on mothers, families and children